AirDroid Business

 1Turn On Wi-Fi and Bluetooth

 As mentioned earlier, AirDrop uses Bluetooth to establish a Wi-Fi connection between the devices that want to share and receive files.
-So, the first thing you should be doing is turn on Bluetooth and Wi-Fi on both your devices.
+So, the first thing you should do is turn on Bluetooth and Wi-Fi on both your devices.

 On a Mac, click the Bluetooth icon on the menu bar and enable Bluetooth.
 Now, try to connect both devices.